lmiller1990/vue-testing-handbook/src/finding-elements-and-components.md

 ## `findAll`

-There is often cases when you want to assert a number of elements is rendered.
+There are often cases when you want to assert that a number of elements are rendered.
 A common case is a list of items rendered with `v-for`.
 Here is a `<ParentWithManyChildren>` that renders several `<Child>` components.

 ```js
 <template>